RaspberryKitty1/Python-TTS/README.md

 # 🗣️ Python TTS Reader Script

-A flexible, interactive script that reads text aloud using Text-to-Speech (TTS) with progress tracking, automatic language detection, full keyboard control, and optional audio file export.
-Input text from a file, the clipboard, or directly in the terminal.
+A flexible, interactive Text-to-Speech (TTS) tool for reading text aloud with smart language detection, voice customization, word-level progress tracking, and optional audio file export.
+Supports input from files, clipboard, or manual entry—all controlled from the terminal.

 ---